 Most visitors are allowed a six-month stay from the day they enter Canada, but this will be decided by a border services officer at the port of entry.

-If the officer authorizes a stay of less than six months, they will indicate in the traveler's passport the date by which they must leave Canada.
+If the officer authorizes a stay of fewer than six months, they will indicate in the traveller's passport the date by which they must leave Canada.

 For complete information visit the Government of Canada's website